miragejs/site/src/pages/docs/index.md

 page: homepage
 ---

-Have you ever been working on a React or Vue app and needed to interact with an API that wasn’t ready yet?
+Have you ever worked on a React or Vue app and needed to interact with an API that wasn’t ready yet?

 If so, how’d you deal with it?